10 Dos & Don’ts When Your Amazon Seller Account is Suspended

 Preventing all of this will strengthen your business against an account suspension.
 Get started with Amazon Feeds, which helps sellers create listings and better manage inventory and fulfillment.

 4. Brush up on Amazon’s policies

-Even if you’re not new to selling on Amazon, there’s no harm in staying fresh on Amazon’s seller policies.
-They’re known to change randomly and without warning, and the last thing you want is an unexpected suspension for a violation of a new policy you weren’t aware of.
+Even if you’re not new to selling on Amazon, there’s no harm in staying updated with Amazon’s seller policies.
+They’re known to change randomly and without warning, and the last thing you want is an unexpected suspension for a violation you weren’t aware of.

 5. Bolster cash flow